tonymontaro/flask-starter-kit/README.md

 ```bash
 virtualenv -p python3 venv && source venv/bin/activate
 ```
+- At this point, you can finish the installation with the command: `make install`

+or simply proceed with the remaining steps below.

 - Create a **.env** file and copy over content from the file **env_sample** on the root directory.
 In the **.env** file, you can specify things like the Database URL (the app uses sqlite by default but this behavior can be over-ridden here with something like postgres).
 ```bash